RHaigh/Quickload-simplified-leaflet-maps-R/README.md

 # Quickload Simplified Maps
 Code for GIS analysts demonstrating how to use rmapshaper to simplify polygons for faster loading leaflet maps in R.

+If you wish to learn more about rendering boundary polygons over basemaps then please read the custom-geog-maps-R repository located on this account.

 Author: Richard Haigh

 Date of Intial Upload: 06/04/2020